 - Mention if you have a high GPA; the PI wants to know if you can balance your academic responsibilities and a research project

 - Why you are interested in the faculty member’s research

 - Express your interest in joining their lab in a research position

 - Attach your resume!
 Don’t have one?
-Attend a Resume Writing workshop at the UCI Career Center
+Attend a Resume Writing workshop at the UCI Division of Career Pathways

 - Use professional etiquette in your email and don’t forget to proofread it to make sure it is has no spelling errors

 - Contact at least 10 faculty members

 - Follow up on e-mails and send a thank you note after an interview with them

 If you are chosen for the position, make sure to enroll in PharmSci 199 to received units.
 Your PI will have authorization codes for enrollment.